-Energy usage in our properties amounted to 926 mWh.
-This equates to 3.5 tonnes of CO2 per £ million of sales revenue.
+Energy usage in our properties amounted to 917 mWh (2022 - 926 mWh).
+This equates to 3.0 tonnes (2022 - 3.5 tons) of CO2 per £ million of sales revenue.

 Principal measures taken to increase energy efficiency

 The School is committed to reducing its impact on the environment and is regularly taking steps to achieve this.
 It invests significant effort to achieve and maintain its cardon neutral status.